Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Vanderbilt Stats and Trends

+- Thus far this season Vanderbilt has two wins against the spread.

-- The Commodores have yet to cover the spread this year when underdogs by 23 points or more.
+- The Commodores have been underdogs by 21 points or more two times this year and have not covered the spread once.

-- Vanderbilt's games this year have hit the over on three of six set point totals (50%).
+- Vanderbilt's games this season have hit the over on three of six set point totals (50%).

-- In games that Vanderbilt churns out more than 355.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- Vanderbilt is 0-2 against the spread and 1-1 overall when the team churns out over 355.5 yards.

-- The Commodores have turned the ball over six more times (14 total) than the Bulldogs have forced a turnover (8) this season.
+- The Commodores have turned the ball over 14 times this season, six more turnovers than the Bulldogs have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.